Tofu

-Tofu (豆腐, Tōfu) or bean curd is a food prepared by coagulating soy milk and then pressing the resulting curds into solid white blocks of varying softness: silken, soft, firm, and extra (or super) firm.
+Tofu (豆腐, Tōfu) or bean curd is a food prepared by pressing the curds of coagulated soy milk into solid white blocks of varying softness: 'silken', 'soft', 'firm', and 'extra (or super) firm'.

 It originated in China and has been consumed for over 2,000 years.
-Tofu is a traditional component of many East Asian and Southeast Asian cuisines; in modern Western cooking, it is often used as a meat substitute.
+Tofu is a traditional component of many East Asian and Southeast Asian cuisines; in modern Western cooking, it is commonly used as a meat substitute.

-Nutritionally, tofu is low in calories, while containing a relatively large amount of protein.
-It is a high and reliable source of iron, and can have a high calcium or magnesium content depending on the coagulants (e.g. calcium chloride, calcium sulfate, magnesium sulfate) used in manufacturing.
-Cultivation of tofu, as a protein-rich food source, has one of the lowest needs for land use (1.3 m^{2}/ 1000 kcal) and emits some of the lowest amount of greenhouse gas emissions (1.6 kg CO2/ 100 g protein).
+Nutritionally, tofu is low in calories, while providing a rich source of protein.
+Cultivation of soybeans has one of the lowest needs for land use (1.3 m^{2}/ 1000 kcal) and emits some of the lowest amounts of greenhouse gas emissions per gram of edible protein of any food (1.6 kg CO2|link=CO2/ 100 g protein).

 Etymology

-The English word "tofu" comes from Japanese tōfu (豆腐).
-The Japanese tofu, in turn, is a borrowing of Chinese 豆腐 (Mandarin: dòufǔ; tou4-fu) 'bean curd, bean ferment'.
+The English word "tofu" comes from Japanese tōfu (豆腐, see below), which in turn borrows Chinese 豆腐 (Mandarin: dòufǔ or tòufu) 'bean curd, bean ferment'.

 The earliest documentation of the word in English is in the 1704 translation of Domingo Fernández Navarrete's A Collection of Voyages and Travels, that describes how tofu was made.
 The word towfu also appears in a 1770 letter from the English merchant James Flint to Benjamin Franklin.
 The term "bean curd(s)" for tofu has been used in the United States since at least 1840.

 History

 Tofu making was first recorded during the Chinese Han dynasty.
 Chinese legend ascribes its invention to Prince Liu An (179–122 BC) of Anhui province.
-Tofu and its production technique were introduced to Japan during the Nara period (710–794) but there are no clear records; tofu first appeared on record in 965 AD.
+Tofu and its production technique were introduced to Japan during the Nara period (710–794) but there are no clear records; tofu first appeared on record in AD 965.
 Some scholars believe tofu arrived in Vietnam during the 10th and 11th centuries.
 It spread to other parts of Southeast Asia as well.
 This probably coincided with the spread of Buddhism as it is an important source of protein in the vegetarian diet of East Asian Buddhism.
 Li Shizhen, during the Ming dynasty, described a method of making tofu in the Compendium of Materia Medica.
 Since then, tofu has become a staple in many countries, including Vietnam, Thailand, and Korea, with regional variations in production methods, texture, flavor, and usage.